Newly expanded, this mountain and surrounding area offer plenty of family adventure, but come prepared.

 Where to stay?

 If you’re looking for resort accommodations, Tetherow is a first-rate choice.
 The resort encompasses 700 acres with both hotel rooms and vacation rentals, plus snowshoeing and cross-country skiing trails and a pool.
-The resort has partnered with Mt.
-Bachelor on a 2-night Ski and Stay Special, starting at $616 that includes two 2-day adult lift tickets; kids 12 and under stay and ski free.
 The resort also provides a ski shuttle for $10 per person, round trip.
-Regular lodge rooms start at $255/night during the winter; pet-friendly accommodations are available.
+Lodge room rates start at $255/night during the winter; pet-friendly accommodations are available.

 If staying in downtown Bend is more your vibe, the unique Wall Street Suites is located in the heart of the bustling shopping and dining district.
 This small, boutique hotel has luxurious interiors with separate kitchen and dining areas and an outdoor communal fire pit in the winter.
 Plus it offers pet-friendly suites and an on-site dog park.
 Stay here and you’ll be within walking distance to all of downtown.
 Rooms start at $211/night during the winter.